 3. Royal Caribbean’s ongoing customer retention campaign.

 Poulsen says one brand she feels delivers a harmonized experience is Royal Caribbean, particularly in the domain of abandoned cruise reservations.
-She’s a huge cruiser — apart from 2020 — and she often goes online to check for sailing based on her mood, interest or just because she’s longing to sail again.
+She’s a huge cruiser and often goes online to check for sailing based on her mood, interest, or just because she’s longing to sail again.